pyth-network/pyth-crosschain/cosmwasm/README.md

-# Pyth CosmWasm
+l# Pyth CosmWasm

-This directory contains The Pyth contract on CosmWasm and utilities to deploy it in CosmWasm chains.
+This directory contains the Pyth contract for CosmWasm and utilities to deploy it on CosmWasm chains.

 ## Deployment